It’s 2021 at last! And never before has clearing out your house and starting afresh been sooo needed.

 Your old kettle or GCSE English textbook could be just the thing someone desperately needs; particularly when we’re confined to our own 4 walls with no real shopping opportunities.

-Our lovely sponsored charity, Cerebral Palsy Cymru (CPC), are always grateful for donations to fill their 4 shops – and while they can’t accept donations at the moment, they’re asking for people to save up their donations for when they can accept them.
+Our lovely sponsored charity, Cerebral Palsy Cymru (CPC), is always grateful for donations to fill their 4 shops – and while they can’t accept donations at the moment, they’re asking for people to save up their donations for when they can accept them.
 This is the ideal time to use those proper packaging boxes for a streamlined charity pile!

 They’d particularly love your pre-loved clothes, toys, books and bric-a-brac for post-lockdown donations – not only that, but if the pandemic has inspired you to help out wherever possible after lockdown, they’d love to hear from shop volunteers!
 (Email firstname.lastname@example.org for a chat).